Fibonacci numbers modulo cubes of primes

 \heading{1.
 Introduction}\endheading

 The well known Fibonacci sequence $\{F_n\}_{n\gs0}$, defined by

 plays an important role in many fields of mathematics.
-This sequence also has nice number-theoretic properties; for example, E. Lucas showed that $(F_m,F_n)=F_{(m,n)}$ for any $m,n\in\N=\{0,1,\ldots\}$, where $(m,n)$ denotes the greatest common divisor of $m$ and $n$.
-It is known that $F_{p-(\f p5)}\eq0\ (\mo\ p)$ for any prime $p\not=2,5$, where $(-)$ denotes the Jacobi symbol.
+This sequence has nice number-theoretic properties; for example, E. Lucas showed that $(F_m,F_n)=F_{(m,n)}$ for any $m,n\in\N=\{0,1,\ldots\}$, where $(m,n)$ denotes the greatest common divisor of $m$ and $n$.

+Let $p\not=2,5$ be a prime.
+It is known that $F_{p-(\f p5)}\eq0\ (\mo\ p)$, where $(-)$ denotes the Jacobi symbol.
 In 1992 Z. H. Sun and Z. W. Sun [SS] proved that if $p^2\nmid F_{p-(\f p5)}$ then the Fermat equation $x^p+y^p=z^p$ has no integral solutions with $p\nmid xyz$.
-A prime $p>5$ satisfying $F_{p-(\f p5)}\eq0\ (\mo\ p^2)$ is called a Wall-Sun-Sun prime (cf. [CDP] and [CP, p.\,32]).
-Now it is known that there are no Wall-Sun-Sun primes below $9.7\times 10^{14}$ (cf. [DK]) though it is conjectured that there should be infinitely many (but rare) such primes.
+When $F_{p-(\f p5)}\eq0\ (\mo\ p^2)$, $p$ is called a Wall-Sun-Sun prime (cf. [CDP] and [CP, p.\,32]).
+It is conjectured that there should be infinitely many (but rare) Wall-Sun-Sun primes though none of them has been found.
 There are some congruences for the Fibonacci quotient $F_{p-(\f p5)}/p$ modulo $p$ (cf. [W], [SS] and [ST]); for example, in 1982 H. C. Williams [W] proved that